DAY 1. Cape Town – Hermanus – Swellendam – Mossel Bay

 DAY 2.
 Mossel Bay – Oudtshoorn – Cango Caves – Ostrich Farm.

-Over the Outeniqua Mountains in the Little Karoo to visit an Ostrich Show Farm for unique experiences including ostrich racing.
-A ride on a back of an ostrich is not for the fainthearted.
+Over the Outeniqua Mountains in the Little Karoo to visit an Ostrich Show Farm for unique experiences.
 We visit the Cango caves, regarded as one of South Africa’s foremost natural wonders.
 The fascinating calcite caves comprise an underground wonderland of stalactites and stalagmites.
 Visit Oudtshoorn, also called the “Feather capital” of the world, as one finds over ninety percent of the world’s ostrich farms here.
 Overnight La Plume Lodge.

 DAY 3.
 Oudtshoorn – Cango Wildlife Ranch – Garden Route – Knysna

 After breakfast we visit the Cango Wildlife Ranch and Valley of Ancients, an endangered species breeding facility extraordinaire.
 Then depart for George and Wilderness National Park.
 We skirt around the lakes with stops at scenic viewpoints to Knysna.
 The town is situated on the edge of the Knysna Lagoon with its entrance to the sea guarded by two promontories known as the “Heads”.
 The area also falls within a National Park proclaimed to conserve the extraordinary natural beauty of the lakelands and adjacent indigenous forests.
 Knysna also offers shopping opportunities of unusual locally made art and craft, etc. We join a sundowner cruise on the lagoon.
 Overnight Augusta Bay Lodge.

 DAY 4.
 Knysna – Plettenberg Bay – Tsitsikamma National Park – Port Elizabeth